EonEmmanuel/Educa/README.md

 # Introduction

-##  Welcome to our e-learning platform.
+##  Welcome to our E-learning platform.
 An initiative to make learning easier and comfortable for people by having access to multitudes or several beneficial resources online at their various homes without having to go through stress or hurdles.Feel free to explore all available resources at your disposal as you deem fit.Its all available for free

 ##  Mission: